lucasmfredmark/rc-knob/README.md

 - `angleOffset`

     Offset of the start angle in degree of the knob.
-    The default is `0` which will be the top of the circle.
+    The default is `0` which will be the top of the circle, clockwise.

 - `angleRange`

-    Angle of the range in degree.
+    Angle of the range in degree clockwise.
+    A negative value can be use to have an anticlockwise behaviour.
     By default its 360.

 - `ariaLabelledBy`